ping - The Command Born from Submarine Sonar

 The Birth of ping - Mike Muuss's Overnight Work in 1983

 As Muuss later recounted, the name was inspired by submarine sonar.
 The operation of "sending a packet and waiting for the reflection" resembled sonar, so he intuitively named it "ping."
-Some sources claim it stands for "Packet InterNet Groper," but Muuss dismissed this as a backronym (a retroactively constructed acronym).
+Some sources claim it stands for "Packet InterNet Groper," but Muuss said that for him ping was never an acronym, only a sonar analogy, and that expansion is treated as a backronym, an acronym constructed after the fact.

 ICMP - The Protocol Behind ping